 3. Free bleachers on the infield, near the ski jump.
 These are not reserved so you must hold your spot or lose it.
-View from ski jump to Monza Wall.
+You can view the whole south side of the track.

 4. Reserved grandstands on the infield, at the Monza Wall next to announcers tower.
-Seats are $10 for adults/$5 for ages 6-11/no charge under 6.
+Seats are just $5!
 Your seat is reserved, so you’re free to roam around and still have a seat to return to.
 View from Ski jump to bottom of the Monza Wall.
 Top row is sold out in advance.

 6. Anywhere outside the track not already listed above.
 You can walk around the outside of the track fence and choose a place to stand and watch.
 Canopies are allowed in most areas not specifically mentioned above.

 7. Handicap viewing is officially located at the first row of the grandstands, where you and a guest may enter at no charge.
 Grandstands are on a large concrete pad, easy for wheelchairs to access.
-Handicap restroom located at the grandstands as well.
+Wheelchair accessible restrooms are located at the grandstands as well.
 We do see lots of folks who choose to watch from other areas, but keep the grandstands in mind if it’s your first trip to RedBud.
 It’s a good place to start.

 Track Entrances.
 Handicap parking is located via either entrance, Gate C on Red Bud Trail or Gate D on Main Street.
 The closest parking to the pro track is via Gate C.